 In this blog post, I thought to take you around and show you the 15 best experiences that I’ve had during my trip (and make sure to add them to your Sri Lanka travel checklist).

-Located at a distance of about 20 KM from Sigiriya, on the way to Kandy, lies the ancient rock caves of Dambulla.
-This sacred spot is the largest cave complex in the whole of Sri Lanka and is also the most well-preserved.
-It is a UNESCO World Heritage Site and consists of five separate caves; each with different statues located within.
-Walking inside, I had goosebumps seeing the artwork at this pilgrimage site which has been there for over 2,000 years.
-These caves have over 150 Buddha statues located within, them and numerous murals to admire.
+Located about 20 km from Sigiriya, on the way to Kandy, are the ancient rock caves of Dambulla.
+This sacred spot is the largest cave complex in Sri Lanka and the most well-preserved.
+It is a UNESCO World Heritage Site and consists of five separate caves, each with its own statues.
+Walking inside, I got goosebumps at the artwork at this pilgrimage site, which has stood for over 2,000 years.
+These caves house over 150 Buddha statues and numerous murals to admire.

 The train journeys in Sri Lanka have been super hyped to be extremely scenic and ‘Oh so surreal’ – and in no way could I miss it while I was there!
-While the most popular route is from Kandy to Ella (which takes about 7 to 8 hours), I decided to opt for the shorter journey and was awed by the breathtaking views of lush green hills, pristine valleys, gorgeous waterfalls, postcard-perfect towns, numerous tunnels, and dense jungles.
+While the most popular route is from Kandy to Ella (about 7 to 8 hours), I opted for the shorter journey and was awed by the breathtaking views of lush green hills, pristine valleys, gorgeous waterfalls, postcard-perfect towns, numerous tunnels, and dense jungles.

 The train ride from Nuwara Eliya to Ella powers down through Sri Lanka’s southern hill country, crossing the tea plantations before it winds up and disappears into the clouds, weaving in and out of the many mountain tunnels as it finally descends to Ella.